cacilhas/montegasppa/docs/2022/07/not-fit.md

 ![Iwa](//cacilhas.info/img/iwa.png)

-Yesterday we were at a parent a meeting from my son’s previous school.
-(Actually I was the only “father,” there were only mothers besides me.)
+Yesterday we were at a parent meeting from my son’s previous school.
+(Actually, I was the only “father,” there were only mothers beside me.)

 The aftermath of that meeting was that we found we no longer fit that group, perhaps we never did.